 Albers’ journey to Mexico in 1936 was a pivotal moment in her development as an artist.
 Here, she visited the tombs at Monte Albán, where she was struck by the patterns of the ancient inscriptions.
-This wall hanging, created that same year, is the first to which Albers ascribed a title, thereby staking a claim for the craft as an intellectual art form that she termed ‘pictorial weaving’.
+This wall hanging, created that same year, is one of the first to which Albers ascribed a title, thereby staking a claim for the craft as an intellectual art form that she termed ‘pictorial weaving’.

 Fleeing Germany after the Nazis gained power, the couple moved to America in 1933, where they took up teaching positions at the newly formed Black Mountain College.
 As Anni Albers continued to refine her ‘pictorial weavings’, she developed a deeper understanding of her craft that would lead her to write two seminal books on the discipline.
 Looking at this gouache drawing of a knot, it is possible to imagine its application to the interlacing of threads.